Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 ## __4. Objects__
-Finally, some point objects that are mapped in OSM can be built.
+Finally, some point objects that are mapped in OSM can be added as individual models.
 This includes:
 - single trees
 - fountains
 - bollards
-- Litfaßsäulen
+- advertising pillars (Litfaßsäule)

 It has to happen after Step 3 because it changes terrain heights.